Flying Alone to USA- Filipina on Fiance or Spouse Visa

-Click here for the requirements specifically at the Manila NAIA International Airport for liquids, aerosols and gels.
+See the Manila NAIA International Airport requirements specifically for liquids, aerosols and gels.
 Furthermore, if you are using a different airport like Clark or Cebu, check those airport website for information on liquids, aerosols.

 Check your airline website for information on items not allowed.

 When you get up to the conveyor for the baggage scan place your carry-on bags on the conveyor.
 Empty everything out of your pockets.
 Place the things from your pockets like cell phones, passport, tickets, wallets, change, and other things in a tub to go through the scanner.
 Place any sunglasses in the tub.